wkumari/draft-wkumari-opsawg-sdi/README.md

    accept pull requests. ]

-   [ Ed note: This document introduces concepts and serves as the basic for discussion - because of this it is conversational, and would need to be firmed up before being published ]
+   [ Ed note: This document introduces concepts and serves as the basic for discussion - because of this, it is conversational, and would need to be firmed up before being published ]

 Status of This Memo